Back

 Estelle Yomeda – Kente Project

-At Kente Project Art Lab, shapes interweave transgenerational memories and ancestral techniques, transforming pieces of furniture into contemporary relics.
+At Kente Project Art Lab, forms intertwine transgenerational memories and ancestral techniques, to transform pieces of furniture into contemporary relics.

-She created Kente Project Art Lab, a nomadic design studio that she sees as a "know-how laboratory".
-Its name derives from her discovery of Kente, a traditional weaving technique that has survived the centuries to become the identifying and symbolic fabric of Togo and Ghana.
+She created Kente Project Art Lab, a nomadic design studio that she envisions as a “laboratory of know-how”.
+Its name comes from her discovery of Kente, a traditional weave that has survived through the centuries to become the identifying and symbolic fabric of Togo and Ghana.

-Estelle Yomeda's quest for answers began with a meeting with Lomé's craftsmen, combining personal and universal history to give life to her solid wood pieces.
-The assembly of Melina, Neem and Cassia species - chosen for their interest in a sustainable environmental approach - gives the design a natural polychromy, which underlines the shapes of her series of stools Ekkö Totem.
+Setting out to meet artisans in Lomé, Estelle Yomeda seeks answers, intertwining personal and universal history to give life to solid wood pieces.
+The combination of Melina, Neem, or Cassia wood species – chosen for their value in a sustainable environmental approach – gives the design a natural polychromy, which highlights the forms of her series of Ekkö Totem stools.

-His bits of sofa Sokodéalso presented at Private Choice 2023, are veritable sculptures.
-Their sensual form is amplified by their tactile dimension : a velvety outer surface blends with a raised inner wall, grooved with a wood knife.
+Her Sokodé sofa ends, also presented at the Private Choice 2023 edition, resemble genuine sculptures.
+Their sensual form is amplified by their tactile dimension: a velvety exterior face is combined with an interior wall in relief, striated with a wood knife.

 Artists